 Answer: Applicants are required to input target data for a specific set of program measures based on the activity(ies) selected on the Activities Tab.
-In certain circumstances, you may also create customized measures in addition to the required measures, although adding custom measures is not necessary for most applicants.
-Note: If your project requires custom activities, you must create custom measures to track the project's progress.
 Although target levels are an estimate, they should be based on reasonable estimates according to the length of the proposed project, number of grant-funded FTEs, etc. These measures will be captured on the Progress.Reports.General tab once your award is released.
 At quarterly or six-month intervals (depending on the type of funds awarded), you will be required to provide an update on progress towards meeting those target numbers.